-Child Protection and Care
+Child Protection

-Our main goal is to prevent and respond to child abuse through community engagement,
+In an effort to mitigate these challenges, the program has implemented various strategies aimed at engaging local communities for capacity building.
+Our main goal is to prevent and respond to child abuse through community engagement, capacity building, and direct interventions.

 Awareness and Training